Introduction to Maya Animation

 Step 7: To adjust the size through scale command-click on the handle button of any axis and drag it in the same direction.
 I will hold the Z axis handle and drag it in the Z direction for increasing its size in this direction.

 Step 8: Now press the Spacebar of the keyboard for all four viewports and adjust the cuboid at the center of your plane by using the move tool command.
-For Move tool click on the move tool icon of the Manipulating toolbar or you can press W from the keyboard.
+For the Move tool, click on the move tool icon of the Manipulating toolbar, or you can press W from the keyboard.
 Now move the object by using arrow handles of this axis.

-Step 10: Now press the keys Ctrl + D duplicating a copy of this cuboid and drag it in forwarding direction.
+Step 10: Now press the keys Ctrl + D, duplicating a copy of this cuboid, and drag it in the forwarding direction.

-Step 11: Now select both cuboids and again press Ctrl + D button from keyboard then drag both of them for making their copy like this.
+Step 11: Now select both cuboids and again press the Ctrl + D button from the keyboard, then drag both of them to make their copy like this.

 Step 12: Make a series of cuboids like this by making copies of this cuboid model.